castorini/docTTTTTquery/README.md

 We make the following data available for download:

 + `doc_query_pairs.train.tsv`: Approximately 500,000 pairs of passage-query pairs used to train the model.
++ `queries.dev.small.tsv`: 6,980 queries from the MS MARCO dev set.
+In this tsv file, the first column is the query id, and the second is the query text.
++ `qrels.dev.small.tsv`: 7,437 pairs of query relevant passage ids from the MS MARCO dev set.
+In this tsv file, the first column is the query id, and the third column is the passage id.
+The other two columns (second and fourth) are not used.
 + `collection.tar.gz`: All passages (8,841,823) in the MS MARCO corpus.
-In this tsv file, the first column is the passage id and the second is the passage text.
+In this tsv file, the first column is the passage id, and the second is the passage text.
 + `predicted_queries_topk_sampling.zip`: 80 predicted queries for each MS MARCO passage, using T5-base and top-_k_ sampling.
++ `run.dev.small.tsv`:  Approximately 6,980,000 pairs of dev set queries and retrieved docs using the expanded documents + BM25.
+In this tsv file, the first column is the query id, the second column is the passage id, and the third column is the rank of the passage.
+There are 1000 documents per query in this file.
 + `t5-base.zip`: trained T5 model used for generating the expansions.
 + `t5-large.zip`: larger trained T5 model; we didn't find the output to be any better.